lithnet/access-manager/.github/ISSUE_TEMPLATE/bug_report.md

 Add any other context about the problem here.

 **Logs**
 Please paste the relevant sections of the application log file here.
-If your log files contain PII, you can send the logs to support@lithnet.io, and provide a link to this issue from when you save this request. *Note* issues will not be looked at unless they are logged in github first.